 As the name suggests, Tivoli’s Palacio de Seteias was once a grand palace and enjoys privileged views from above the town.
 The historical features of the interior are beautifully restored and the place exudes quality and character.

 Even if you don’t stay here, you could take afternoon tea in the glamorous dining room.
 With all the comforts you’d expect from a 5-star hotel and more, this is a worthy splurge.
 If you have a car, it’s ideal.
 Otherwise, you’ll need to take taxis to get to the historical centre of Sintra.
 See photos and check availability.

 Best budget accommodation in Sintra

-Not ready to book your Sintra accommodation yet?
+Not ready to book your Sintra hotel yet?

 Pin this for later

 BEFORE YOU GO...